Regulation of greenhouse gases under the Clean Air Act: EPA endangerment findings, 2009

-This action allowed the EPA to set the greenhouse gas emission standards to light-duty vehicles proposed jointly with the Department of Transportation's Corporate Average Fuel Economy (CAFE) standards in 2009.
+EPA hence set the greenhouse gas emission standards to light-duty vehicles proposed jointly with the Department of Transportation's Corporate Average Fuel Economy (CAFE) standards in 2009.

-Advocacy group opinion

-The Center for Biological Diversity and 350.org had requested earlier in December that the EPA set the NAAQS for carbon dioxide at no greater than 350 ppm.
+The advocacy groups Center for Biological Diversity and 350.org had requested in December 2009 that the EPA set the NAAQS for carbon dioxide at no greater than 350 ppm.
 In addition to the six pollutants mentioned in the lawsuit, they proposed that nitrogen trifluoride (NF3) be added as a seventh regulated greenhouse gas.

 Inflation Reduction Act of 2022

 In June 2022, the Supreme Court found in West Virginia v.
 EPA that Congress did not authorize the EPA to regulate "outside the fence" options such as introducing renewable sources for regulations of power plants as the EPA had proposed in the Obama administration's Clean Power Plan.
 The Court did still acknowledge that, as per Massachusetts, the EPA could still regulate carbon dioxide as a pollutant under the CAA.
 As a result, building upon an economic stimulus bill to support Joe Biden's policies, Congress passed the Inflation Reduction Act of 2022 in August of that year.
 In its language, the bill specifically identifies carbon dioxide and other greenhouse gases earlier defined by the EPA as regulated pollutants under the EPA's remit.
 The bill also gives the EPA more than $27 billion in funding for regulation under the CAA, through a green bank for carbon dioxide and direct grants for methane.